MicrosoftDocs/visualstudio-docs/docs/ide/creating-project-and-item-templates.md

 manager: jmartens
 ms.technology: vs-ide-general
 ---
-# Project and item templates
+# What are project and item templates

  [!INCLUDE [Visual Studio](~/includes/applies-to-version/vs-windows-only.md)]

-Project and item templates provide reusable stubs that give users some basic code and structure, that they can customize for their own purposes.
+Project and item templates are reusable stubs that give you some basic code and structure to customize for your own purposes.

 ## Visual Studio templates

 A number of predefined project and item templates are installed with Visual Studio.
-These templates, such as the **ASP.NET Web Application** and **Class Library** templates, are available to choose from when you create a new project.
-Item templates, such as code files, XML files, HTML pages, and Style Sheets, appear in the **Add New Item** window.
+These templates, such as the **ASP.NET Core Web App** and **Class Library** templates, are available to choose from when you [create a new project](create-new-project.md).
+Item templates, such as code files, XML files, HTML pages, and Style Sheets, appear in the **Project** > **Add New Item** dialog box.

 These templates provide a starting point for users to begin creating projects, or to expand existing projects.
 Project templates provide the files that are required for a particular project type, include standard assembly references, and set default project properties and compiler options.
 Item templates can range in complexity from a single empty file that has a certain file extension, to multiple source code files with stub code, designer information files, and embedded resources.

 You can use installed templates, author your own custom templates, or download and use templates created by the community.
-For more information, see [How to: Create project templates](../ide/how-to-create-project-templates.md) and [How to: Create item templates](../ide/how-to-create-item-templates.md).
+For more information, see [How to: Create project templates](how-to-create-project-templates.md) and [How to: Create item templates](how-to-create-item-templates.md).

 ## Contents of a template

-All project and item templates, whether installed with Visual Studio or created by you, function using the same principles and have similar contents.
+All project and item templates, whether installed with Visual Studio or created by you, function by using the same principles and have similar contents.
 All templates contain the following items:

 - The files to be created when the template is used.
 These files include source code files, embedded resources, project files, and so on.